NDBCLUSTER storage engine can be

 clients.
 These are described in the next few paragraphs.

-MySQL clients using a MySQL Cluster as a data source can be
+MySQL clients using an NDB Cluster as a data source can be

 modified to take advantage of the ability to connect with multiple